buffer/thug/doc/source/build.rst

 in networking, bioinformatics, software engineering, database and web design, machine learning, and in visual interfaces for other technical domains.

-If not available as a package for your Linux distribution, change distribution!
+Packages for most Linux distributions are provided.

 Pyparsing